Unique and personal perspectives on life in The Pale. This week: Graeme McQueen

 Our work in the Chamber often involves talking with companies about how they can improve things for their employees.
 That can come down to providing basics like a functioning canteen, or providing showers for people to use having cycled into work.
 All these things are achievable, it’s just a matter of changing approach.
 It’s important for companies to provide those facilities, because they’re competing for staff.
 When you have huge firms like Google or Facebook, they’re able to provide those things.
 If you’re a small agency with talented staff, chances are you’ll lose them because Google or whoever can provide a particular way of working and living.
 So small companies need to compete with that, and it’s not just salary; it’s a safe place to park their bike, it’s a canteen, simple enough things.
 And it’s happening all over the city now.

-This 2050 survey is about what people want to improve.
-And there’s elements of Dublin that you’d never want to lose, it’s got so much character about it, but we also want to know what people want to change.
+This 2050 survey was about what people want to improve.
+And there’s elements of Dublin that you’d never want to lose, it’s got so much character about it, but we also wanted to know what people want to change.
 It can be by looking at other cities and cherry picking what we like about other places and bringing them here.
 And that ties in with the multiculturalism of Dublin today.

 We want to find out what people want for Dublin in 2050; we need to know what we’re building towards

 I think technology is going to play a huge role in a lot of things people want, such as sensors in bins to alert the council that this bin needs to be emptied.
 Or in the wheels of bikes that will pick up on where a road needs improvement.
 People want less cars on the road, and technology will help with that as well.
 In 10 years time we’ll see city bikes going right along the M50.
-It’s just a matter of providing the right infrastructure, and the demand is there for that; 50 per cent of people who work in the city centre get there on bike.
+It’s just a matter of providing the right infrastructure, and the demand is there for that; 50 per cent of people who work in the city centre get there by bike.

-Cycle networks, housing and public transport are big topics being put forward in the survey.
+Cycle networks, housing and public transport were big topics put forward in the survey.
 But people also want Dublin to be more family friendly, like Zurich.
 They want Dublin to be green, like Singapore.
 They want it to be safe, like Hong Kong or Tokyo.
 We’ve got the cultural aspect of things here in Dublin, so it’s about bringing in those other key aspects.
 You don’t see the same recklessness that you might have 10 or 15 years ago.
 And that’s the groundedness that’s come out of the recession; that’s the big change we’ve seen since then.